- Founders Affiliate - Jan. 15, 2016

 Peer Review Criteria

-To judge the merit of the application, reviewers will comment on the following criteria.
+In order to judge the merit of the application, reviewers will comment on the following criteria.
 Please be sure to address these in your proposal.
 Each criterion will account for one-third of the overall score.

-Criterion 1 - Evaluation of the Investigator
+Criterion 1 - Evaluation of the Investigator (Predoctoral Fellow)

 Does the trainee have potential for a research career?